Deserter

 he might have perched above marsh-suck

-and hollow click of fiddler crab to clamp
+and the hollow click of fiddler crab to clamp

 eyes on the black plume of the North